West African Senior School Certificate Examination: United Kingdom

-Universities in the United Kingdom may require candidates who did not obtain a credit in Mathematics and English Studies to complete a one-year foundation course or acceptable alternative.
+Universities in the United Kingdom may require candidates who did not obtain a credit in Mathematics and English language to complete a one-year foundation course or acceptable alternative.
 WASSCE and GCE is the NARIC equivalent of GCSE and A-Levels respectively.

 Germany

 Universities in Germany can matriculate students, if there are five independent subjects in the West African Senior School Certificate Examination with at least the grade "credit".
 One of these five subjects must be math or science.
 Additionally two languages must be among the five subjects, if humanities is the intended field of study at the German university.
 If the intended subject at the German university is outside the humanities, one language is sufficient among the five subjects graded with at least "credit".